How to Choose the Best Weekender or Overnight Bag (Expert Advice)

 The destination can be anything from a simple cabin in the woods to a full-on, 5-star resort.
 Consequently, they serve the same purpose and are looking to achieve the same goal: To recharge your spiritual batteries, change your perspective and allow you to relax.

 Most people know what they'll pack for a trip like this.
 The problem comes from what to pack it in.
 This is where the weekend travel bag comes in.

 The travel bag market has exploded in the last few years.
-With cost of entry low and a full breath of materials available, the options for someone looking for a weekender bag are plentiful.
+With the cost of entry low and a full breadth of materials available, the options for someone looking for a weekender bag are plentiful.
 Therefore, there are more styles and brands to choose from than ever.

 Which begs the question, "which overnight bag is best for me?"

 Before we begin, let's make some general assumptions about what a weekend travel bag consists of regardless of price.
 Typically they are about 20" x 10" x 12", give or take an inch or two in any given direction.
 A bigger weekender or overnight bag will hold more but might be more awkward to walk with or carry over your shoulder depending on your stature.

 Speaking of carrying, a handle or handles of some sort are often part of the design as is a removable shoulder strap.
 The bottom is usually flat so it's easy to load and unload.
 The flat bottom also helps prevent the satchel from shifting or rolling around during the actual travel.